 Instead, use squalane oil, which is stable and saturated.
 Make sure the squalane oil is 100% pure.

 Here is an entire article about what squalane oil is, why you should choose it over regular oils, and how to cleanse the skin properly!

-When doing this step, the pre-cleansing, massage your face gently with a squalane oil and some water.
+When doing this step, pre-cleansing, massage your face gently with squalane oil and some water.
 Focus on problematic areas.
 Ideally do this for 5-10 minutes, maybe while you watch TV or listen to a podcast.

 Pure squalane oils

 We have only found three squalane oils that we love that are 100% pure, free from unsaturated oils, perfume, and other unnecessary add-ons.
 This one from Indie Lee is popular, it’s the most luxurious one without being very expensive.
 This one from The Ordinary (100% plant-derived squalane) is definitely the cheapest we have found, yet it’s 100% pure and clean and made from plant extracts.
 And at last, this squalane oil from Amara beauty is the most economical choice, because it’s twice as much product as the others.
 It’s of course 100% pure as well, and it’s very popular.

 Squalane oils can be used for many other things, we’ll get back to that.

 If you’re not acne-prone and want to use coconut oil, make sure it’s new, clean, and raw, like this bestseller from Nutiva.